danov6/text-email-reminder/README.md

-# react-node-boilerplate
-ReactJS boilerplate code with Node Server
+# JWT login with email and text message reminders